pmmp/BedrockData/README.md

 ## biome_definitions.nbt
 This file contains a network-format NBT blob containing biome definitions obtained from `BiomeDefinitionListPacket`.

+## biome_id_map.json
+This file contains a mapping of Minecraft string biome IDs to their legacy integer ID counterparts.
+While biome IDs aren't dynamic yet, it's expected they will become dynamic in the future.

 ## entity_identifiers.nbt
 This file contains a network-format NBT blob containing entity identifier mappings obtained from `AvailableActorIdentifiersPacket`.